runxel/archicad-workspaces/README.md

 # [archicad-workspaces](https://github.com/runxel/archicad-workspaces)
 Repository for my Archicad workspaces.
-Might or might not work for you. :)
+_Your milage may vary_ :)

 ---